edibotopic/edibotopic-website/content/notes/ambiguity.md

 causing that smoke in the distance?

-In general, an ambiguity involves a one-to-many relationship between what is perceived and the set of its possible interpretations.
+In general, an ambiguity involves a one-to-many relationship between what is perceived and the set of its possible interpretations [^1].

 Ambiguity can arise in different phases of learning and discovery: